About

 The relationship between Black and Jewish music(s) is equally complex.
 Helen notes: “There are formal and cultural qualities that Black and Jewish musical traditions share in relation to their folk roots and their roles in community, from dance music to ritual to the use of virtuosic improvisation.”

 The saxophone has long been a bridge between cultures, an idea that increasingly animates PRISM’s programming.
 For founding tenor saxophonist Matthew Levy, Generate Music is personal.
 “I grew up Jewish in 1970s Philadelphia, in a majority-Black neighborhood where I still live and direct PRISM.
-Before studying classical saxophone, I fell in love with the instrument as a child playing in neighborhood funk bands.
+Before studying classical saxophone, I fell in love with the instrument as a teenager playing in neighborhood funk bands.
 Music was a meeting place.
 Generate Music’s artists will create a new way of meeting in this tumultuous era—a reflection of our multifaceted and beautiful humanity.”

 About the project’s stakes, Helen writes: “Music is an emotion that binds all of us.
 In struggle, sorrow, and pain.
 In joy, and exaltation.
 Such is the bond between us, the African American and the Jewish people, and is the narrative of this work.
 There is a knowing of great suffering and of resolve to overcome.
 We dwell in the castle of our culture, ancient and modern, reaching for the future.
 Generate Music addresses myths, hatreds, and stereotypes directed at us and between us, which have built up over time, and been passed along the generations.
 As the musicians speak to each other, Generate Music heals wounds to celebrate our bond and tell our story.”